-Have you tried rich press pot coffee that’s left you craving for more?
+Have you tasted that rich press pot coffee that’s left you craving for more?
 Does the whole idea of how to use French press scare you a little?

 Do you have little experience with making your own coffee and don’t know where to begin?
 Luckily for you, I’ve compiled an extensive guide on how to make coffee with French press (yes, we’ll also talk about how much coffee for 12 cups, cold brew French press, is french press coffee bad for you, and more).